neoforged/.github/primers/26.1/index.md

         - `despawnItem` - Despawns all item entities within the distance of the position.
         - `discard` - Discards the entity.
         - `setTime` - Sets the time of the dimension's default clock.
+        - `placeBlock` - Places the given block at the relative position and direction.
     - `GameTestInstance#padding` - The number of blocks spaced around each game test.
     - `GameTestSequence#thenWaitAtLeast` - Waits for at least the specified number of ticks before running the runnable.
 - `net.minecraft.nbt.TextComponentTagVisitor`